Thank you for choosing Middlesex Savings Bank to serve your business banking needs.

 29. Written Trusts and Estate Accounts

 When opening an Account for a trust, the Bank takes reasonable steps to verify the settlor(s) of the trust, the trustee(s) and the successor trustee(s).
-In order to protect you and the Bank, a full copy of your trust may be required by the Bank.
-Otherwise, you agree to provide a certification of trust signed and attested to by the trustees and/or additional documentation as we may require.
+In order to protect you and the Bank, you must present a certified copy of your letters of authority or voluntary administration statement to the Bank no more than 60 days past the date of certification.
+You agree to provide a certification of trust signed and attested to by the trustees and/or additional documentation as we may require.
 We will need to maintain copies of these documents in our records in order for you to open and maintain your Account(s).
 In certain cases, the trust must first obtain a taxpayer ID number.

 When opening an Account for an estate, the Bank takes reasonable steps to verify the personal representative(s) or voluntary administrator.
 In order to protect you and the Bank, a certified copy of your letters of authority or voluntary administration statement may be required by the Bank dated no more than 60 days past the date of certification.
 You agree to provide an affidavit signed by you and/or additional documentation as we may require.
 We will need to maintain copies of these documents in our records in order for you to open and maintain your Account(s).
 In all cases, the estate must first obtain a taxpayer ID number.